easegress-io/easegress/doc/ingresscontroller.md

   type: NodePort
 ```

-The service exposes two ports, the `admin` port is for Easegress administration, we exposed it for simplicity here, but you may not want to expose it in your environment for security; the `web` port is to receive external HTTP requests and forward them to the HTTP server in Easegress.
+The service exposes two ports, the `admin` port is for Easegress administration, we exposed it for simplicity here, but for security consideration, we don't recommend you to expose it in your environment; the `web` port is to receive external HTTP requests and forward them to the HTTP server in Easegress.

 Now let's create the IngressController with the below command (suppose the spec in [Controller Spec](#controller-spec) has been saved to a file named `controller.yaml`):